Equity theory: Definition of equity

+Referent comparisons.
+This can include compensation, promotions, how hard or long they work.

 Inputs and outcomes

 Inputs

-Inputs are defined as each participant’s contributions to the relational exchange and are viewed as entitling him/her to rewards or costs.
-The inputs that a participant contributes to a relationship can be either assets – entitling him/her to rewards – or liabilities - entitling him/her to costs.
+Inputs are defined as each participant’s contributions to the relational exchange and are viewed as entitling them to rewards or costs.
+The inputs that a participant contributes to a relationship can be either assets – entitling them to rewards – or liabilities - entitling them to costs.
 The entitlement to rewards or costs ascribed to each input vary depending on the relational setting.
 In industrial settings, assets such as capital and manual labor are seen as "relevant inputs" – inputs that legitimately entitle the contributor to rewards.
 In social settings, assets such as physical beauty and kindness are generally seen as assets entitling the possessor to social rewards.
 Individual traits such as boorishness and cruelty are seen as liabilities entitling the possessor to costs.
 Inputs typically include any of the following: